 OEHHA was unable to find peer-reviewed publications of original research into the comparative metabolism and elimination of Cr(III) among humans and animals.
-However, research described in sections 4.6 and 4.7 above suggest these processes may be similar across species.
-This conclusion is supported by a report from the US Agency for Toxic Substances and Disease Registry (ATSDR, 2012) which reached a similar conclusion.
+However, research described in sections 4.6 and 4.7 above suggests these processes may be similar across species.
+This conclusion is supported by a report from the ATSDR (2012), which reached a similar conclusion.